Performance optimization

 Disable project and task execution counters

-By default, the project and task lists displayed in the web interface are accompanied by execution counters.
+By default, the project and task lists displayed in the web interface (and returned by the API) are accompanied by execution counters.

 This is valuable information, but it can be costly to retrieve when you want to keep a large execution history.